AzizBahloul/F_ooredoo/README.md

 2. **Add a magnet link:**
    - Copy any magnet link (the ones Ooredoo hates)
-   - Paste that shit in the input field
+   - Paste it in the input field
    - Click "⬇ Download"
    - Watch Ooredoo's throttling fail miserably